lucasdietrich/caniot-rust-controller/readme.md

 - Implement inhibit mode for devices
 - Settings: Add cache for Settings to avoid reading the database at each request and avoid writing the database if the value is the same
 - Settings: handle settings default values
+- How to compare to make sure the result is expected for the action ?
+- Find a way to make the completed_by: &Option<Frame<ResponseData>> to &Frame<ResponseData> !

 ```
 device_temperature{medium="CAN",mac="16",device="GarageDoorController",sensor="EMBEDDED",room="",collector="pycaniotcontroller"} 19.00